Scholars Collaboration in Teaching and Learning

 Project Priority Areas

-While curriculum projects in all areas of curriculum development are welcome, we particularly encourage projects related to diversity/equity/inclusion and use of iPads to enhance teaching and learning.
-Please see possible project topics below:
+While curriculum projects in all areas of curriculum development are welcome, we particularly encourage projects related to diversity/equity/inclusion and use of technology in the classroom, flipped classroom, and use of generative AI in health professions education.

 Faculty Submission